Fujian, China

 Wuyishan Mountain, Fujian

-Inland near Yongding are the ancient Tulou houses of the Hakka people can be seen at Fengsheng; Gaobei; Tianluokeng; Hongkeng and Chuxi.
-These strange circular multi-story buildings house a whole community and are set amidst the tea growing areas of the mountains (particularly Oolong tea and Lapsang Souchong) are Fujian's most famous and important crop.
-The moist air that often hangs over the mountains makes Fujian an ideal location for the growing of tea.
-The picturesque mountains of Wuyi; Tailao; Nanji; Zhiti; Dongyan and Magu are worth a visit and many of these have Buddhist and/or Daoist temples on them.
+Inland near Yongding the ancient Tulou houses of the Hakka people can be seen at Fengsheng; Gaobei; Tianluokeng; Hongkeng and Chuxi.
+These strange circular multi-story buildings house a whole community and are set amidst the tea growing areas of the mountains.
+Tea is Fujian's most famous and important crop (particularly Oolong tea and Lapsang Souchong).
+Indeed the English word 'tea' comes from the local dialect word for tea 'ti' rather than Mandarin 'cha'.
+The moist air that often hangs over the mountains makes Fujian an ideal location for cultivating the tea bushes.
+The picturesque mountains of Wuyi, Tailao, Nanji, Zhiti, Dongyan and Magu are worth a visit and many of these have Buddhist and/or Daoist temples on them.
 The high mountains still harbor a few, rare tigers.
 Jinhu Lake is widely appreciated for its scenic beauty.

 Fujian, Fuzhou, boat, modern housing